wolfSSL/wolfssl-examples/dtls-mcast/README.md

 - Pre-shared secret material (PMS, client random, server random)
 - Multicast group `239.255.0.1:12345`

+NOTE: Since this is using NULL encryption, all messages going over the wire are plaintext.
+This example provides no confidentiality.

 ## Requirements

 wolfSSL must be built with multicast support: